Decorating with houseplants to match your bohemian interior style

 The Calathea Orbifolia is an impressive lady.
 The width of her leaves really makes her stand out.
 The oversized green leaves are decorated with beautiful silver stripes.
 Because of this, she will really shine and be an addition to any, but certainly your bohemian interior.

 This great beauty is very popular and we understand why.
-Look at her!
+Look at this Strelitzia Nicolai!
 That is why we will be very surprised if this plant suddenly becomes less trendy.
 Her beautiful large leaves immediately give a green atmosphere to your interior and that is what you want, isn't it?
 Her sister, Strelitzia Reginae, is a great pick too!

 Musa Dwarf Cavendish